rayestrada/toolkit/README.md

 ### Including a third party library

-1. Follow steps outlined in **Node** section below
+1. Follow steps outlined in **Node** section below.
-2. Open gulpfile.js, find `includePaths`, and add the path to the library's stylesheet directory to this array
+2. Open gulpfile.js, find `includePaths`, and add the path to the library's stylesheet directory to this array.
     ```
     'node_modules/name_of_library/path/to/stylesheets'
     ```
-3. Open styles.scss and import the library at the top of the file
+3. Open styles.scss and import the library at the top of the file.
     ```
     // Add third party library
     @import name_of_library